Before installation, verify your computer meets the minimum requirements.

 - At the Welcome screen, click Next.

 - License Agreement After reading and agreeing to the terms of the software license, click Yes to proceed.
-If you choose No, setup will not continue.
+If you choose No, the setup will not continue.

 - Select Destination Location Choose the destination folder for INTELLIscribe.
 The default folder is C:\Program Files\Brooks Internet Software\INTELLIscribe.
 Click Next.

 - Select additional tasks Decide whether to add shortcut icons in your Startup group, the desktop, or the Quick Launch toolbar.
 INTELLIscribe runs as a service; these shortcuts are optional and unnecessary for program operation.

 - Ready to Install Setup displays information about your selections.
 Review the information in this dialog.
 If you want to make any changes, click Back.
 When you click Install, all files necessary for INTELLIscribe will be copied to your computer.

 - Completing Setup will prompt you to restart your computer in some circumstances.
 If prompted to do so, choose Yes.
 Setup will then restart Windows.
-Note that setup configures INTELLIscribe to start automatically when the computer is started.
+Note that the setup configures INTELLIscribe to start automatically when the computer is started.

 Initial INTELLIscribe Setup